 COVID-19 (Coronavirus) Response & Resources

-The safety of our AmeriCorps members, staff, and board members is our utmost priority.
-We have activated an Incident Response Team dedicated to addressing the impact of COVID-19 on our organization.
-We are in the initial stages of our response and more information will become available as time progresses.
-If you have any questions or concerns, please contact the MCC COVID-19 Response Team at email@example.com
+The safety of our AmeriCorps members, staff, project partners, and communities is our utmost priority.
+MCC’s leadership is dedicated to addressing the impact of COVID-19 on our organization and to ensuring safe opportunities for young people to serve and grow.
+If you have any questions or concerns, please contact the MCC COVID-19 Response Team at firstname.lastname@example.org.

 For the most up to date information on COVID-19, please refer to the following websites: